Golden Wings Aviation: History

 Golden Wings Aviation was founded in 2014 by Obac William Olawo, a South Sudanese businessman from Upper Nile state as a South Sudanese start-up.
 The company successfully launched domestic flights between the South Sudanese capital of Juba and Wau, the capital of the Western Bahr el Ghazal state, using a Fokker 70 wet-leased from South Africa's SKA Aviation.
-Managing director, Obaj William Olau, said the route would operate four times weekly.
+Managing director Obaj William Olau said the route would operate four times weekly.

 At the time of opening, the new airline intended to establish additional domestic flights to Malakal, Yei, and Aweil with regional services to Entebbe International Airport in Uganda, also planned in the future.
-Due to the present turmoil in the country is seen as a bonus to local airlines as travelers opt for air transport over road transport to avoid ambushes, besides many of the key trunk roads across the South Sudan still being in poor state.
+The present turmoil in the country is seen as a bonus to local airlines, as travelers opt for air transport over road transport to avoid ambushes, besides many of the key trunk roads across the South Sudan still being in a poor state.